The Edge Break Sensor

-The handheld sensor captures surface profile information, it works by projecting a pattern of lines onto the region of interest and then capturing images of that pattern for evaluation in software.
+The handheld sensor captures surface profile information: it works by projecting a pattern of lines onto the region of interest and then capturing images of that pattern for evaluation with software.
 Using LED optics, this pattern in created by projecting a LED through a grating (shown in green).
 The grating sits on a piezo stage which moves to three positions.

 A second optical channel includes a camera with a zoom and focusing lens (shown in red).
 This optical channel collects three images of the grating pattern.
 These three images are used by a software application to extract profile information.

 |Working Distance||Handheld, contact|